 Completing the journey and returning to our true nature.

 Throughout the process there is strong emphasis on body awareness which provides the ground for our experience.

 Since 2013 we have been running a Dance of Awareness Foundation training programme which takes place over two weekends.
 Consequently there are a growing pool of practitioners in the UK and beyond who are offering their own DoA groups.
 You can find information about other DoA groups on Facebook here.

 The DoA cycle was initially developed for large groups as a drop-in music-led process.
 For our work to move closer toward a therapeutic model, we decided to use the DoA model but without music and and as an ongoing group.
 The intention behind this was to create a much smaller, more boundaried, psychotherapeutic group format for a conscious exploration of early movement patterns.
 This group is called Free/Form.

-To find out about our Dance of Awareness™ work; the training or our diary of events (including groups and workshops), click on the relevant button below.
+More about our Dance of Awareness™ work; the training or our diary of events (including groups and workshops), click the button below.

 You can find more detailed information about DoA and Free/Form from papers we have written that can be found on our Resources Page.